JoseJuan98/stock-price-prediction/docs/Project_Report.md

 ## Introduction

-This project focuses on predicting stock prices using historical data.
+This project focuses on predicting stock trade value of a stock market index using historical data.
 The goal is to leverage this data to forecast future stock values, which can be instrumental in:

 - **Improving investment strategies:** By predicting stock prices, investors can make more informed decisions about when to buy or sell stocks.
 - **Enhancing decision-making processes:** Companies and individual investors can use predictions to shape their financial strategies and mitigate risks.